yuekriswu/yuekriswu.github.io/_pages/about.md

 Hello, and welcome to my website.

 I am Kris, currently a postdoctoral researcher working with Ken Miller at the Center for Theoretical Neuroscience, Zuckerman Institute, Columbia University.
-Previously, I completed my PhD in the lab of Julijana Gjorgjieva at the Max Planck Institute for Brain Research and the Technical University of Munich in Germany.
+Previously, I completed my PhD in the lab of Julijana Gjorgjieva at the Technical University of Munich and the Max Planck Institute for Brain Research, Germany.

 News
 ------